AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

    The check mark in the upper-left corner of the comment disappears and a "Thread reopened" label and message appear below it.
 The user who submitted the comment receives a notification that the comment was reopened.

    <!--
-   Also, the "Thread resolved" label above the
-   <strong>Updates</strong> comment in the Summary is removed.
-For information about the Summary, see
-   <a href="../../../documents/managing-documents/summary-for-documents.md" class="MCXref xref">Summary for documents overview</a>.
+   <p class="preview" data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">Also, the "Thread resolved" label above the <strong>Updates</strong> comment in the Summary is removed.
+For information about the Summary, see <a href="../../../documents/managing-documents/summary-for-documents.md" class="MCXref xref">Summary for documents overview</a>.</p>
    -->

 ## About applying an action to a comment